iambchan/iambchan.github.com/_posts/2014-11-09-ephemeral-nodejs-retrospective.markdown

 layout: post
 title: "Ephemeral Retrospective - Learning and Summary"
 date:   2014-11-09 16:19:00
-categories: nodejs, ephemeral, mongodb, express, jade
+categories: Projects Ephemeral
+tags: nodejs ephemeral mongodb express jade
 ---
 I closed off my project at the end of October since I had enough fun with the idea for now.
 In this post, I will write about design decisions for this web application.
 Here is where I really test my knowledge by thinking back on what I learned and what I still don't understand!